Reducing Tobacco and Alcohol Use

 If you already use tobacco, smoking cessation may be one of the hardest things you do, but it will give you the best chance of not developing health issues, diseases or cancer.
 Your health will improve within 20 minutes of putting out that last cigarette and continue to improve for years.

-• After 1 year, your risk of coronary heart decrease is cut in half
+- After 1 year, your risk of coronary heart disease is cut in half

 Studies have shown that people enrolled in tobacco cessation programs have successfully quit smoking.
 The Centers for Disease Control offers resources for people who want to quit smoking, including how to make a plan to reduce withdrawal, cravings and any stressors that may make it difficult to stop.